Sevgi Çınar

-Sevgi Çınar (born January 15, 1994) is a Turkish female footballer who plays for Beşiktaş of the Turkish Women's First Football League with jersey number 77.
+Sevgi Çınar (born 15 January 1994) is a Turkish women's football midfielder who plays for Beylerbeyi in the Turkish Super League.
 She was part of the Turkey women's U-19 national football team before she entered the Turkey women's national team.
 She studied physical education and sports at the Dokuz Eylül University in İzmir.

 Early life

-Çınar was born on January 15, 1994, in Seyhan district of Adana Province to Murat Çınar, who played football in Adana Demirspor.
+Çınar was born on 15 January 1994 in Seyhan district of Adana Province to Murat Çınar, who played football in Adana Demirspor.
 She became interested in football as she accompanied her father to futsal games.
 At the age of 13, she was discovered by Tevfik Işık, coach of Adana İdmanyurduspor, while she was playing football in the school.
 In the beginning, her father complied with Sevgi's devotion to football, but her mother objected.
 She was persuaded by coach Işık.
 Following her achievements, the parents supported her more and more.